 Early days of aftermarket CCS fast charging in DIY

-There are a few aftermarket CCS DC fast charge controllers around.
-However these units are far from plug and play and still require significant implementation efforts.
+Back in 2022 there were a few aftermarket CCS DC fast charge controllers around.
+However these units were far from plug and play and still required significant implementation efforts.

-At the moment there are two aftermarket solutions I am aware of that are (more or less) plug and play.
+Back then there were two aftermarket solutions I am aware of that were (more or less) plug and play.
 One is a CCS fast charging upgrade installed ‘as a service’ by Muxsan and is specifically geared towards the Nissan Leaf and e-NV200 that already have their range extender.
 The other one is a CCS Type2 Fast Charging Kit by Fellten (formerly Zero EV) in the UK to be used with Orion 2 BMS.
+Now EVcreate has introduced a CCS and AC charging solution that is plug and play compatible with multiple BMSses.
 I am under the impression that the Muxsan solutions is based on the Vector VC-EVCC (.pdf) charging ECU.
 I’f I’m correct the Fellten solution was initially using Vector as well.
 However these have been out of stock and difficult to source for a long time so I think they now switched to another CCS controller.

 Together with Ruben from 2CV Électrique I also have been working on a CCS implementation.
 It is based on a 22 kW Onboard Charger made by Innolectric that also facilitates the CCS process.
 A couple of cars are currently on the road with that setup.
 However it was far from trouble free and turned out no to be robust and stable.
 So unfortunately I have abandoned the Innolectric OBC.
 Instead I’m working on other options.
 I’m aware of the Stercom solution and EDN from Italy also has an onboard charger that also handles CCS.